-In late August of 2019 we found out that our sweet, happy boy Charlie has a rare genetic disease... so rare, in fact, that it doesn’t even have a name.
+In August of 2019 we found out that our sweet, happy boy Charlie has a rare genetic disease... so rare, in fact, that it doesn’t even have a name.
 Right now it is identified by the affected gene, SLC6A1.
 We had been searching for answers since he was only a few months old, as Charlie has been affected by tremors, possible seizures (that have now been confirmed as seizures), and delays in milestones - but even though we suspected something was wrong, this news has hit us really hard.
-While there have been less than 100 reported cases of SLC6A1 worldwide, some common symptoms of the disease have emerged... physical limitations, autism, mild to severe intellectual disabilities, speech delays or lack of speech and debilitating epilepsy, with average onset at age 3.5.
+While there have been less than 100 reported cases of SLC6A1 worldwide, some common symptoms of the disease have emerged... physical limitations, autism, intellectual disabilities, speech delays or lack of speech, anxiety and debilitating epilepsy.

 Every dollar raised for SLC6A1 will go directly to the development of this cure.
 Although we need what seems like an overwhelming amount, if a lot of people come together and give a little, it could happen quickly.
 If just 300,000 people gave $10, we would succeed.